Mathematics, Natural Sciences

 German, English

 The study of physics is theory-based and only offered at universities.
-Universities of applied sciences only offer classes in physics as part of other degree programmes, e.g., as part of an engineering programme.
+Universities of applied sciences only offer classes in physics as part of other degree programmes, e.g., as part of an engineering programme, or you can study applied physics there.
 Courses of study purely in physics at universities cover different scientific areas of physics, including:

 Theoretical and experimental physics are mutually dependent.
 Theoretical findings are verified in scientific experiments and knowledge gained in these experiments is in turn integrated into theoretical deliberations.

-In all these subject areas, your studies will rely heavily on mathematics.
+Physics and astronomy are considered rather difficult fields of study for which you need a special skillset and knowledge.
+In all subject areas, your studies will rely heavily on mathematics.
 For a successful start to your studies, you should have solid mathematics skills from secondary school.
-Many universities offer a preparatory course in mathematics to make the first few semesters easier for you.
+Many universities offer preparatory courses in mathematics to make the first few semesters easier for you.
+If your chosen institution offers such a preliminary course, you should take it if possible.
+Many higher education institutions strongly advise their applicants to do so.

 You will have excellent career perspectives with a degree in physics.
-You can gain a foothold in many sectors, as studying physics provides you with such a broad skillset that will match many job descriptions in different industries and companies.
+You can gain a foothold in many sectors, as studying physics provides you with a broad skill set that will match many job descriptions in different industries and companies.
+This strong demand in the labour market also affects your potential starting salary.
+Physics graduates earn above-average salaries.